Foreigner (band): 2013–2016

+Reappearance of Gramm and other original members (2016–2022)

 In a 2016 interview, Jones discussed the possibility of a 40th anniversary reunion tour featuring the Head Games-era lineup: "It's quite possible.
 We've actually been talking about it.
 I'm not at a point where I can say it's definitely gonna happen, but we're all working on trying to make it happen.
 It's kind of exciting.
 And hopefully, it'll be feasible and possible to pull it off next year (2017).
 Lou (Gramm) and I have communicated and we've kept up a sort of loose communication as I have actually also with Ian McDonald, Al Greenwood, Dennis Elliott, and Rick Wills.
 We're at the early stages, but we're trying to put something together to commemorate (it's scary when I say it) 40 years."